 If it seems that you will never get to the end of gathering new information, you may want to take a hard look at your topic.
 Perhaps you’re trying to cover too much.
 In that case, you may want to narrow your focus.

-When you’ve taken a fair number of notes, your questions will develop a sharper focus.
+As you take notes, your questions will develop a sharper focus.
 Try to stay flexible and add or subtract information as needed.

 If you have any comments or questions, please feel free to contact me through the form below.